Why raising awareness is important

 - A useful instrument is to provide your national key opinion leaders and/or medical associations with a template letter that they can send to the government.

 Don’t limit your advocacy with governments to just World Hepatitis Day, this needs to be ongoing.
 Try to identify and create a group of champions within parliament/government.
+As a starting point you may want to see if any members of parliament are part of the UNITE network.
 You can educate them on hepatitis and use them to raise awareness with their colleagues and more broadly.
 They have the potential to make great impact.
 You can also look at partnering with them on other initiatives too.
 Hepatitis testing weeks or awareness months, such as those in Europe and the USA, and NOhep campaigns are good opportunities for partnership.